 Currently, users must have good knowledge of several big data systems to be able to create their end-to-end pipelines.
 They must have decent technical knowledge, starting with data preparation techniques and not ending with ML algorithms.
 Furthermore, users must also deploy good coding skills to put all the pieces (systems) together to create an end-to-end pipeline.
 And Federated Learning exacerbates the problem.

-Blossom Sky is an AI-powered data processing and query optimizer
+Scalytics Federated is an AI-driven data processing and query optimizer

 Conclusion

-Thanks to its design, optimizer, and executor, Blossom can provide a real federated data lakehouse analytics framework from the beginning:
+Because of its architecture, optimizer, and executor, Scalytics Federated provides a complete federated lakehouse analytics framework from the start:

 References